-It’s a word we fear and one that has generated more headlines and controversy than cancer.
+Autism.
+It’s a word many people fear and one that has generated more headlines and controversy than cancer.
+And arguably abortion.

 Okay, first up some numbers.
 Numbers that tell a story…

 According to the Centers for Disease Control, in the United States alone, autism now affects 1 in 59 children, but estimated rates varied based on access to education records.
 For example, New Jersey reported a rate of 1 in 34 children.

 By 2025, however, 1 in 2 children will have autism.
 That’s only 6 years from now.
 Yes, you read that correctly.